-- Cell phones have advanced capabilities, including internet browsing, text and email, photography, video, and data file storage, all of which are relevant to a Kik distribution scheme.
-(See ECF No. 72-1 at ¶ 12). - Cell phones are used to communicate with others by voice, direct connect, text message, and email.
-(Id. ¶ 12). - Cell phones store data such as names and addresses, search the internet, and capture audio, image, and video files.
-(Id. ¶ 12). - Kik is a social media platform that allows users to communicate over a chat application and to share photographs and videos.
-(Id. ¶ 13, fn.
-2). - Kik is an application utilized on mobile phones that stores information about the phone to optimize the performance of the application.
-(Id. ¶ 17, fn.
-4). - Kik sent a CyberTipline Report to NCMEC stating that a user located at IP address 162.234.188.43 uploaded child pornography on March 31, 2024.
-(Id. ¶ 13, 15). - The account used to traffic in the CSAM bore the name of a politician, and the owner of the account was also a politician.
-(Id. ¶ 13, 20, 25). - The conduct was repeated and persistent.
+- Kik is a social media platform that allows users to communicate over a chat application and to share photographs and videos.
+(See ECF No. 64-1 ¶ 10, fn.
+2). - Kik sent a CyberTipline Report to NCMEC stating that a user located at IP address 162.234.188.43 uploaded child pornography on March 31, 2024.
+(Id. ¶ 10, 12). - The account used to traffic in the CSAM bore the name of a politician, and the owner of the account was also a politician.
+(Id. ¶ 10, 17, 22). - The conduct was repeated and persistent.
 In the CyberTip, NCMEC identified 50 CSAM distributions from the user sent on the Kik platform to other users.
-(Id. ¶ 14). - The videos shared by the user included a CSAM video showing an eight-year-old female victim being made to perform oral sex on an adult male.
+(Id. ¶ 11). - The videos shared by the user included a CSAM video showing an eight-year-old female victim being made to perform oral sex on an adult male.
 Another video showed an adult male using his penis to penetrate a toddler girl who appeared to be about three years old.
+(Id. ¶ 11, 14).

-(Id. ¶ 14, 17). - Over a five-day period, the target Kik user sent 1,147 messages online through the Kik application.
+- Over a five-day period, the target Kik user sent 1,147 messages online through the Kik application.
 That content included at least 265 CSAM videos.
 Texts of the conversations were included in the affidavit, which showed the user's repeated interest in collecting CSAM.
-(Id. ¶ 18, 19). - The IP address used to share the CSAM was geolocated to West Columbia, South Carolina.
-(Id. ¶ 15). - A state search warrant served on AT&T revealed that the billing party for the IP address account was May and that the service address was May's home address.
-(Id. ¶ 16). - A cell phone was also used to facilitate the offense.
+(Id. ¶ 15, 16). - The IP address used to share the CSAM was geolocated to West Columbia, South Carolina.
+(Id. ¶ 12). - A state search warrant served on AT&T revealed that the billing party for the IP address account was May and that the service address was May's home address.
+(Id. ¶ 13). - A cellphone was also used to facilitate the offense.
 Kik records showed that a Samsung SM-G781U1 Android smartphone was used to register the account.
 The same IP address registered to May's home was used to register the joebidennnn69 Kik account that uploaded CSAM on March 31, 2024.
-(Id. ¶ 17).

-- Property records corroborated that May, the subscriber of the IP address, owned the house.
-(Id. ¶ 23). - DMV records also corroborated that the same person, May, was associated with the house.
-(Id. ¶ 24). - Law enforcement surveillance on multiple occasions confirmed that May owned the home and open-source information confirmed he lived there with his wife and two minor children.
-(Id. ¶ 20, 21, 25). - The cell phone sought to be searched matched the phone that was used to register the Kik account.
-When searching May's house on August 5, 2024, agents located a Samsung SM-G781U1 smartphone, which matched the make and model number used to register the Kik account.
-(Id. ¶ 17, 29, 30). - The Samsung smartphone was recovered from May's nightstand next to a CPAP machine, and May acknowledged that it was his personal phone.
-(Id. ¶ 30). - Child pornographers often collect and keep material that show interest in minor children and are relevant to 404(b) and Rule 414 evidence.
-(Id. ¶ 11(a)). - Child pornographers often maintain evidence of peer-to-peer communications, chats, and file share activity with others who share such files.
-(Id. ¶ 11(b)). - Child pornographers often collect written material that relates to child erotica or an interest in children.
-(Id. ¶ 11(c)). - Child pornographers often maintain lists of others, including online, who they may be able to contact to collect additional CSAM material.
-(Id. ¶ 11(d)).
+(Id. ¶ 14). - Property records corroborated that May, the subscriber of the IP address, owned the house.
+(Id. ¶ 20). - DMV records also corroborated that the same person, May, was associated with the house.
+(Id. ¶ 21). - Law enforcement surveillance on multiple occasions confirmed that May owned the home and open-source information confirmed he lived there with his wife and two minor children.
+(Id. ¶ 17, 18, 22). - Child pornographers often collect and keep material that show interest in minor children and are relevant to Rule 404(b) and Rule 414 evidence.
+(Id. ¶ 9(a)). - Child pornographers often maintain evidence of peer-to-peer communications, chats, and file share activity with others who share such files.
+(Id. ¶ 9(b)). - Child pornographers often collect written material that relates to child erotica or an interest in children.
+(Id. ¶ 9(c)). - Child pornographers often maintain lists of others, including online, who they may be able to contact to collect additional CSAM material.
+(Id. ¶ 9(d)).